IsaakBM/cesmle-ocn-fetch/README.md

 2. vertically interpolate them to GLORYS depth levels
 3. compute member-specific climatology windows from the regridded and vertically matched time series
-4. compute member-specific future-minus-baseline deltas
+4. compute member-specific CESM change fields from future and `2006-2014` climatologies
-5. add those deltas to the GLORYS baseline for the mapped variables
+5. add those CESM change fields to the GLORYS baseline for the mapped variables

 Important notes: